Johnny Gaudreau: NCAA (2011–2014)

-Gaudreau opted to remain at Boston College for his junior year, despite rumors of him turning professional and joining the Calgary Flames.
-One of the main reasons he stayed, he claimed, was to play with his younger brother Matthew, who joined the team in the fall.
-Gaudreau's decision to remain was fortunate for Boston College, as he dominated the NCAA in every major scoring category, scoring 36 goals and 44 assists for 80 points in 40 games, a 2.00 point per game pace, the highest production by any player in the country since 2003.
-After a 5–4 Eagles loss to Holy Cross in November, Gaudreau was paired up with Bill Arnold and Kevin Hayes on a line, which quickly became collegiate hockey's most offensively-potent line, producing 46 goals and 68 assists for 114 points as a trio.
-In addition, Gaudreau tied Paul Kariya's record for the Hockey East single season scoring streak at 31 games, scoring 29 goals and 61 points during the span.
-For his tremendous season, he was named the league's Player of the Year for the second straight season, as well as the league's scoring champion with 36 points in 20 games, and was named a unanimous First-Team All-Star.
-He was also named a Hobey Baker top ten finalist on March 20 and a top three "Hobey Hat Trick" finalist for the second-straight year on April 2.

-Although the team lost to Union College in the Frozen Four on April 11, Gaudreau was named the 2014 recipient of the Hobey Baker Award, awarded to the NCAA's top ice hockey player.
+Gaudreau remained at Boston College for his junior year despite rumors of him turning professional and joining the Calgary Flames.
+According to Gaudreau, one of the main reasons he stayed was to play with his younger brother Matthew, who joined Boston College's team in the fall.
+Gaudreau subsequently led the NCAA in every major scoring category, scoring 36 goals and 44 assists for 80 points in 40 games, a 2.00 point per game pace, the highest production by any player in the country since 2003.
+After a 5–4 Eagles loss to Holy Cross in November, Gaudreau was placed on a line with Bill Arnold and Kevin Hayes, which quickly became collegiate hockey's most offensively-potent line, producing 46 goals and 68 assists for 114 points as a trio.
+In addition, Gaudreau tied Paul Kariya's record for the Hockey East single-season scoring streak at 31 games, scoring 29 goals and 61 points during the span.
+For his season, he was named the league's Player of the Year for the second straight season, as well as the league's scoring champion with 36 points in 20 games, and was named a unanimous First-Team All-Star.
+He was also named a Hobey Baker top ten finalist on March 20, and a top three "Hobey Hat Trick" finalist for the second-straight year on April 2.
+Although the Eagles lost to Union College in the Frozen Four on April 11, Gaudreau was named the 2014 recipient of the Hobey Baker Award.

+Professional

-Calgary Flames
+Calgary Flames (2014–2022)

-2013–14

-Gaudreau entered the NHL on the same day of his receiving of the Hobey Baker award.
-On April 11, 2014, shortly after the ceremony, Gaudreau and Eagles' teammate Bill Arnold signed entry-level contracts with the Calgary Flames, Arnold having been drafted by Calgary in 2010.
-Both made their NHL debut in the Flames' final game of the 2013–14 season, against the Vancouver Canucks.
+Gaudreau entered the NHL on the day he received the Hobey Baker Award.
+On April 11, 2014, shortly after the ceremony, Gaudreau and Eagles teammate Bill Arnold signed entry-level contracts with the Calgary Flames, Arnold having been drafted by Calgary in 2010.
+Both made their NHL debut in the Flames' final game of the 2013–14 season against the Vancouver Canucks.
 Gaudreau scored the Flames' only goal on his first shot of his first professional game.